shamby87/VSCode-tutorial/README.md

 Click OK, then your window will refresh and after a few seconds you should see all of your files in the `Explorer` tab on the left side of your screen.

-To upload files to the remote machine, all you need to do is drag over a file from your local file explorer into the VSCode window:
+To upload files to the remote machine, all you need to do is drag over a file from your local file explorer into the VS Code window:

 <img src="assets/upload-file.gif" alt="upload-file"/>

-Now you can begin working on the remote machine directly in VSCode!
+Now you can begin working on the remote machine directly in VS Code!

 **Any additional question, don’t hestitate to ask us on Piazza or over email.**